 the data are not modified : starting from level 0 data, ESA packets are disassembled and reformatted to build level 0A data files.
-UV Source data are extracted from ESA packets specific to UV a UTC time (DDS time) is added in the header.
-The time of observation is defined in the SPICAV_UVCALIB_DESC.TXT file in the DOCUMENT directory.
+UV Source data are extracted from ESA packets specific to UV

 - a header is added to each record to comply to our requirement.
 A description of the header is given in the SPICAV_UVDATAFILE_DESC.TXT file in the DOCUMENT directory.